mikhailanzueta/Image-Scraper/README.md

     # Modified scrape function so that it uses send_file to send in memory zip buffer instead of return ing the zip path

-# may 26, 2025:
-# server needs to create a zip file in memory upon new requests
-# make a separate request for each image
-# Then pass a reference to zip file

 # import io
 import zipfile